roshandathathri/roshandathathri.github.io/_pages/about.md

 **programming languages and systems**, with an emphasis on optimizing compilers and runtime systems for *distributed* and *heterogeneous* architectures.
-Currently, my focus is on building large-scale graph and AI systems.
+My current focus is on building efficient and secure AI systems.
 In recent work,
 I have built programming languages, compilers, and runtime systems for **distributed, heterogeneous graph processing** and **privacy-preserving neural network inferencing**.